TheSmartCooking/API/README.md

 # Smart Cooking API

-This is the backend API for the Smart Cooking web site, providing essential services and data to support web site functionality.
+This is the backend API for the Smart Cooking site, providing essential services and data to support site functionality.

 ## Getting Started